RoboStack/ros-noetic/CONTRIBUTING.md

 Sometimes, it may be required to patch the packages.
 An example of how to do so can be found in [this PR](https://github.com/RoboStack/ros-noetic/pull/32).

+## Creating a new patch file

+1. Follow the [section for testing the changes locally ](#Testing-changes-locally) until before running `vinca`
+2. Modify the yaml file, but just enabling the package you want to create the patch for
+3. Proceed until the end of the section, until running `boa`.
+You can verify that the package compiles in the current state to ensure that any eventually arising problem is only due to your changes, but it is not required.
+4. Start a shell and go inside the repository to be edited.
+It should be located in `<mambaforge root>/envs/robostackenv/conda-bld/<package name>/work/<package name>/src/work`
+5. Apply the changes that you would like to store into the patch
+6. Create a patch file with `git diff > changes.patch`
+7. Check that the patch contains the intended changes
+8. Move the file into the `patches` directory of this repository, renaming it according to the naming convention.
+If the changes are portable across all supported operating system, the file should be called `<package name>.patch`; otherwise, `<package name>.<win/lin/mac>.patch`
+9. Rerun `boa` to ensure that the patching succeeds and the package builds without errors
+10. Commit the new file, push to your fork and create a PR

+## Extending an existing patch file

+The procedure to create a new patch file still applies, with a caveat.

+The git repository of the package cloned by `boa` will be in a dirty state.
+The changes of the working tree should amount to the patches already existing for the package.
+Running `git diff` will result in a patch which intermingles the new changes to the old ones.
+This would allow to just swap the new resulting patch file for the old one, but this may make code review difficult if the order of the hunks changes.

+To make code review easier, please consider manually porting the new hunks into the existing patch file.
+This can be made easier by running `git reset --hard` before applying the new changes to the source code.

 # Testing changes locally